kithu07/kithu07/README.md

 - 👋 Hi, I’m Keerthana D S
+- 🌱 I’m currently persuing my Btech in Computer Science at CUSAT
 - 👀 I’m interested in designing and development
-- 🌱 I’m currently learning figma and Javascript
 - 💞️ I’m looking to collaborate on various design projects
 - 📫 Reach me at dskeerthana07@gmail.com